-Industrial Electrical and Power Engineering
+Industrial Electrical and Electronic Engineering

 The Group is proud to be accommodated in a large laboratory suite (comprising of three dedicated laboratories) that has recently seen a £1M refurbishment.
 There are a wide range of laboratory resources and specialist equipment including; a 400 kV test facility, a 3000 amp pulsed power generator, a large battery charge/discharge unit designed for fork-lift truck and submarine batteries, a large scale wind turbine simulator, a 40 kW solar panel installation, a range of electrical machine test facilities up to 100 kW, including a high speed turbo-generator, magnetic and electrostatic modelling and CAD facilities.
 In support of the battery recharging work, the Group has access to our in-house electron-microscopy suite.
 For further information relating to power electronics, machines and drives, please contact Dr. Paul Lefley.